marktsujimura/CECS326Project/README.md

 Version 2:
 - Figure out what to do with resource (specifics)
 - create and display the grid/node map

-      -Think of algorithm for attacking
+      - Think of algorithm for attacking
 - Stats page
 - Achievements